International Council for Canadian Studies

 Sue’s research interests focus on access to justice in the civil courts looking particularly at the role of court-based mediation.
 She conducted the first study of small claims mediation in England and Wales for the Civil Justice Council in 2004.
 Sue has also conducted research into fast track and multi track mediation at Exeter and Guildford County Courts and on the small claims mediation scheme at Exeter County Court, commissioned by the Ministry of Justice.
 She has lectured for many years in Constitutional and Administrative Law and also designed and teaches one of the first ADR modules to be taught in a UK university.
 She has been awarded a University Fellowship Award for Excellence in Teaching and is a Principal Fellow of the Higher Education Authority.

 Sue has published on the topic of mandatory mediation in Canada and has researched and published on mandatory projects in Florida and also New Orleans after Hurricane Katrina.
 She is a member of the Civil Justice Council Advisory Group on ODR led by Professor Richard Susskind, set up to explore the role that Online Dispute Resolution can play in resolving civil disputes in the courts, the initial report was published in February 2015 and has had huge impact on the development of the online courts in England and Wales.
+Sue is a member of the JUSTICE group on Preventing Digital Exclusion which published its Report in 2018.
+She is currently researching on the online court and open justice.
 She sits on the Editorial Board of the journal ‘Law Teacher’ and the Academic Committee of the Civil Mediation Council.